nextstrain/fauna/tdb/README.md

 * `-v --virus`: virus table to interact with, eg. `h1n1pdm`, `h3n2`, `vic`, `yam`
 * `--overwrite`: overwrite existing non-null fields
 * `--exclusive`: downloads all documents in database to see if measurements present, include `--exclusive` to get each document on its own (takes longer, but better if others updating database at same time)
-* `--upload`: allows parsing of HI tables to be tested, include `--upload` to actually upload measurements
+* `--preview`: if included, preview a virus document to be uploaded
 * `--replace` if included, delete all documents in table
 * `--path`: path to fasta file, default is `data/virus/`
 * `--auth\_key`: authorization key for rethink database